grafana/grafana/pkg/README.md

 The code [styleguide](STYLEGUIDE.md) and brief description of the architecture[architecture](ARCHITECTURE.md)

 # On going refactorings.
 These issues are not something we want to address all at once but something we will improve over time.
+Since Grafana is released at a regular schedule the prefer approuch is to do this in batches.
+Not only is it easier to review, it also reduces the risk of conflicts when cherry-picking fixes from master to release branches.
+Changes that spawn multiple locations are therefore prefered in the end of the release cycle since we make fewer patch releases in the end of the cycle.

 ## Global state
 Global state makes testing and debugging software harder and its something we want to avoid when possible.